DonnavanStaddon/Project2/README.md

 ## Developer and Business Goals
 * Website is made in a way that a user can get answers quick
-* I plan to code AI to have instant answers in the future
 * This project is designed for the future in mind

 ## Design Choice